 Security deposits in commercial properties vary between 10 and 12 months’ rent.
 Be careful when a tenant offers 6 months or less as it means that they could be looking at a short-term option or have cash flow issues.
 Start-ups typically tend to ask for smaller deposits and shorter lock-ins.

-- Infrastructure Growth planned: one needs to visualize the infrastructural growth happening and planned in the region, Also the current analysis shows that investing in Tier 2 cities are far profitable than tier 1 and metros hence the location like Ghaziabad , Greater Noida, Faridabad are the gold mines considering the proximity with Delhi.
+- Infrastructure growth planned: Needs to visualize the infrastructural growth happening and planned in the region.
+Also the current analysis shows that investing in Tier 2 cities are far profitable than tier 1 cities and metros.
+Hence the location like Ghaziabad, Greater Noida, Faridabad are the gold mines considering the proximity with Delhi.

 Is it good to invest near airports?

-Airport in any regions changes the entire demography of the region exponentially, within a shortest span of time , as soon as a airports get operational, it induces the related business in to the system, thereby giving a positive thrust to all the investment.
+Airport in any regions changes the entire demography of the region exponentially within a shortest span of time, As soon as a airport get operational, it induces the related business in to the system, thereby giving a positive thrust to all the investment.
 The biggest example is Dwarka.
 Thus an operational airport at Hindon is the future guarantee of high return on all investments.

 The Loan Process